 A personal representative of an estate is an executor (executrix), administrator (administratrix) or anyone who is in charge of the decedent's property.
 The personal representative is responsible for filing any final individual income tax return(s) and the estate tax return of the decedent when due.
 Please refer to Publication 559, Survivors, Executors, and Administrators, for additional information on personal representative responsibilities.

 The filing requirements that apply to individuals will determine if a final individual income tax return is required for the decedent.
-Refer to Publication 17, Your Federal Income Tax, for additional information.
+Refer to Publication 17, Your Federal Income Tax for Individuals, for additional information.

-Please add the word "Deceased" after the decedent's name in the name and address section of the final individual income tax return.
-Also, please add the date of death across the top of the final individual income tax return.
+Write the word "DECEASED," the decedent's name, and the date of death across the top of the tax return.
+If filing a joint return, write the name and address of the decedent and the surviving spouse in the name and address fields.
+If a joint return is not being filed, write the decedent's name in the name field and the personal representative's name and address in the address field.
 If the decedent is due a refund, it may be necessary to file Form 1310 (PDF), Statement of Person Claiming Refund Due a Deceased Taxpayer, with the return.
 If you are a surviving spouse filing a joint return, or a court appointed or certified personal representative filing an original return for the decedent, you do not have to file Form 1310.
 Court appointed or certified personal representatives must attach to the return a copy of the court certificate showing the appointment.

 If a personal representative has been appointed, that person must sign the return.
 If it is a joint return, the surviving spouse also must sign it.
 If you are a surviving spouse filing a joint return and no personal representative has been appointed you should sign the return and write in the signature area "Filing as surviving spouse."
 A surviving spouse can file joint returns for the taxable year in which the death occurred and, if the death occurred before the date that the decedent's return for the immediately preceding year was due, for the taxable year immediately before the year of death.
 If no personal representative has been appointed and there is no surviving spouse, the person in charge of the decedent's property must file and sign the return as "personal representative."